 Twitter | December 2020 – Current

-Design and research on the Accessibility Experience Team.
+Cross-functional design, research, and teaching on the Accessibility Experience Team.

 New York University | September 2018 – Current

 I’m currently researching how to design accessible educational tools in Amy Hurst’s lab, an interdisciplinary research space focused on the intersection of disability and technology.
 I partner with two communities of practice: 1) the Blind and Low Vision Maker Community at The Andrew Heiskell Braille & Talking Book Library and 2) Disability advocates with sensory, mobility, and cognitive disabilities at The Intrepid Sea, Air & Space Museum, via a federal IMLS National Leadership Grant.

 Razorfish | June 2012 – February 2016